hindsight-ai/hindsight-ai/README.md

 ### Knowledge Distillation Process

-Knowledge distillation within Hindsight AI is primarily performed by a background worker (`consolidation_worker.py`) that consolidates similar or duplicate memory blocks into single, refined suggestions.
+Knowledge distillation within Hindsight AI is primarily performed by a background worker (`core.workers.consolidation_worker`) that consolidates similar or duplicate memory blocks into single, refined suggestions.
 The process involves:
 1.  **Fetching Memory Blocks:** Retrieving memory blocks from the database in batches.
 2.  **Analyzing Duplicates:** This is done primarily using an LLM-based analysis (Google Gemini API).
 The LLM is prompted to act as an AI assistant, identify semantically similar or duplicate memory blocks, group them, and then generate a consolidated version of the `content`, `lessons_learned`, and `keywords` for each group.
 The goal is to increase quality and information density while reducing overall size.
 A fallback similarity analysis (TF-IDF vectorization and cosine similarity) is used if the LLM is unavailable, but it *only* identifies groups and does not generate consolidated suggestions.
 3.  **Storing Suggestions:** Only LLM-generated consolidation suggestions are stored in the `consolidation_suggestions` table with a "pending" status, awaiting user review.